 The school opened in temporary accommodation in September 2018 as a 4-16 all-through school.
-In September 2021 it moved to its new, permanent site and is currently open only to secondary aged pupils, the primary phase will open in September 2022.
+In September 2021 it moved to its new permanent site and as of September 2022 the Primary phase has opened including a nursery.
 The school has very quickly established a strong local reputation in the area and we believe will be oversubscribed in the years to come.
 The school has not yet received an OFSTED visit.